FARM – Paintings, drawings and Somerset voices

 3rd June – 3rd December 2017

-A selection of images from Kate’s new collection of paintings and drawings for the FARM exhibition will be posted soon.
 Please use the contact form if you would like an invitation to the exhibition private view.
 To pre-order the book with the special offer go to Book page.

-There will be over 40 new paintings and charcoal drawings of farmers at work on their farms on the Somerset Levels and slopes of the hills close-by.
+There is over 40 new paintings and charcoal drawings of farmers at work on their farms on the Somerset Levels and slopes of the hills close-by.
 In her conversations with them they take us back to a time when there were hundreds of small mixed farms, when a handful of cows, a few sheep, hens and pigs, and food to feed them on, were enough to support a family.
 In the exhibition their voices can be heard.
 The paintings and drawings illustrate the farmers milking cows, running sheep, scraping yards, cheddaring curd and turning cheeses, herding geese, driving tractors, harvesting willow for the basketmaker and wheat for the thatcher, picking fruit, and pressing apples for cider.

 “In those days there were lots of small farms, it wasn’t so much earning a living, it was a way of life.
 Everyone had a few cows, there were at least ten small farms milking in Pitney.
 We all hand-milked.”